Introducing children in northern Colorado to the lifelong sport of swimming.

 Participants must be able to perform the following skills to be eligible:

-- Freestyle with rhythmic breathing 25 yards (one length of the pool)
+- Freestyle with rhythmic breathing 25 yards (one length of the pool) in under 55 seconds

 - Backstroke 25 yards